sunnysideup/silverstripe-campaignmonitor/README.md

 API.

 Also see https://github.com/tractorcow/silverstripe-campaignmonitor.
-This is a completely separate module, but it may be better than this one.
-I may look at merging the two.
+This is a completely separate module, but it may be better suited to your needs than this one.

 Developer